 |

 How does chiropractic help?
-Chiropractic adjustments apply a gentle stretch to the problem areas and exercises the small muscles that have shut down.
-This improves the messages between the brain and the body as well as the brain's perception of it's environment allowing you to adapt better to a variety of stressors.
+Chiropractic adjustments apply a gentle stretch to the small muscles that have shut down.
+This improves the messages between the brain and the body as well as the brain's perception of it's environment, allowing you to adapt better to a variety of life's stressors.
 To maintain good spinal function - consider regular chiropractic care.